Venkatesh868817/Customer-Churn-Prediction/README.md

 ---

-# 📖 Description
+# 📖 About The Project

-Customer Churn Prediction is an end-to-end **Machine Learning** project that predicts whether a telecom customer is likely to **Churn**, **Stay**, or **Join** based on customer demographics, subscription services, billing information, and account history.
+Customer Churn Prediction is an end-to-end Machine Learning project that predicts whether a telecom customer is likely to **Churn**, **Stay**, or **Join** the company based on customer demographics, subscription details, account information, and service usage.

-The project demonstrates the complete machine learning pipeline, including:
+The project demonstrates the complete Machine Learning workflow, including:

 - Data Cleaning
 - Exploratory Data Analysis (EDA)